How to Start a Law Firm in India

-Decide on your niche, then narrow your focus and broaden your appeal.
+The first point to start a law firm in India is to decide on your niche, then narrow your focus and broaden your appeal.
 Decide to focus on one area of law from the start.
 A law firm cannot operate as a collection of practices that have no interaction with one another.
 When individual practices merely exist under the same roof, internal competition, hoarding of work, jealousy, and suspicion develop.
 Successful law firms must have a focus, and each lawyer should develop specialized expertise consistent with the firm’s mission.
 Focused law firms will have significant marketing advantages because they will know what they are marketing.

-2. Build a law firm Website
+2. Build a law firm’s Website

-Creating a website has immediate short term benefits because it can help you build instant credibility.
+Creating a website has immediate short-term benefits because it can help you build instant credibility.
 Chances are that even if you are being referred to a client, that person will want to do their own diligence on you.
-Having a website that emphasizes your experience and practice strengths gives a potential consumer a degree of comfort that would otherwise be difficult to replicate with a word of mouth referral alone.
+Having a website that emphasizes your experience and practice strengths gives a potential consumer a degree of comfort that would otherwise be difficult to replicate with a word-of-mouth referral alone.
 If you are ambitious, you can get a site up and running in a day!

 3. Build a Team